Shan Tao (Taoist)

-Shan Tao (山濤 (Shan Tao); 205 - 3 March 283), courtesy name Juyuan, was one of the Seven Sages of the Bamboo Grove, a group of Chinese Taoist scholars, writers and musicians who lived in the 3rd century.
+Shan Tao (山濤 (Shan Tao); 205 - 3 March 283), courtesy name Juyuan, posthumously known as Count Kang of Xinta (新沓康伯), (Note: Yu Yu's (brother of Yu Xi) Jin Shu (cited as an annotation in vol.03 of Shishuo Xinyu) recorded that Shan was posthumously made a marquis.
+Thus, his posthumous title was "Marquis Kang" (康侯).) was one of the Seven Sages of the Bamboo Grove, a group of Chinese Taoist scholars, writers and musicians who lived in the 3rd century.
 Shan also was an official of Cao Wei and Western Jin.

 Background

 Shan Tao's father Shan Yao was a minor official.
 Zhang Chunhua's mother was a grandaunt of Shan Tao's.

 Life under Cao Wei

 In c.244, Shan Tao joined the Wei bureaucracy, when he was 40 (by East Asian age reckoning).
 After several minor positions, he was nominated as a xiaolian.

 During one night in c.247, Shan Tao was with Shi Jian (石鉴) (Note: not the same person as the Later Zhao emperor).
 While they were resting, Shan suddenly kicked Shi and exclaimed, "Why are you sleeping so soundly at a time like this?
 Don't you know what the Grand Tutor is up to?"
 Shi replied, "The Prime Minister has great power and has the law with him.
 What are you worried about?"
 Shan then retorted "Ah!
 Master Shi should not be traveling around!"
 (Note: Qing-era poet Wen Tingshi (文廷式) later adapted this line in a poem (浣溪沙·旅情) and credited Shan Tao in his annotation (“用山巨源语”。).)
 Less than two years later, the Incident at the Gaoping Tombs occurred, and Shan Tao became a hermit again.

+After the Incident at the Gaoping Tombs, the Sima clan under Sima Yi began to tighten its control over Cao Wei.
+After Sima Yi's death in September 251, his eldest son Sima Shi took over as regent of Cao Wei.
+It was during Sima Shi's tenure as regent that one day, Shan Tao went to visit Shi as a relative.
+Sima Shi said to him, "Does Lü Wang want a government position?"
+Shi then ordered that Shan be nominated as a xiucai and given the minor position of langzhong.
+Later, Shan went to serve under Wang Chang.